azminewasi/online-ml-university/README.md

 # ***Online ML University***: **AI & ML Resources from Top Universities**
-ML, or machine learning, is a subfield of AI that involves developing algorithms and statistical models that enable machines to learn from data and improve their performance at a specific task over time.
-ML is often used in conjunction with AI to create intelligent systems.
-In summary, AI is a broad field that encompasses various techniques and approaches, including ML, which is a specific type of AI that uses statistical methods to train machines to make decisions or predictions based on data.
-CS is the overarching discipline that provides the foundational knowledge and techniques necessary for building AI and ML systems.
+Machine Learning is a type of Artificial Intelligence that helps machines to learn and improve their abilities over time by using algorithms and statistical models.
+AI is a general field that covers many techniques, including ML, which trains machines to make decisions based on data.
+Computer Science provides the basic knowledge and skills needed to create AI and ML systems.

 ***This repository contains a curated list of top AI courses offered by renowned universities.
 Each course is handpicked to ensure that it covers the latest topics and technologies in the field of AI.***